Richard Halliburton: March 1939 departure and disappearance

+Search efforts

+Halliburton had kept regular, if sporadic, contact with radio stations and trans-Pacific ocean liners.
+On March 27, the Honolulu Star-Bulletin noted on its front page that Sea Dragon had not been heard from since March 24.
+That Halliburton could be in danger was reported by the Associated Press on March 28.

-Until then, Halliburton had kept regular, if sporadic, contact with radio stations and trans-Pacific Ocean liners.
-At first the Coast Guard at Hawaii delayed searching for the missing ship, possibly thinking Halliburton staged his disappearance as a publicity stunt.
-After Sea Dragon was overdue to call at Midway by a week, on April 10, friends petitioned the Coast Guard to send a search vessel.
+At first, the Coast Guard at Hawaii delayed searching for the missing ship, possibly thinking Halliburton staged his disappearance as a publicity stunt.
+After the Sea Dragon was a week overdue to call at Midway, on April 10, friends petitioned the Coast Guard to send a search vessel.

 A Yugoslavian freighter, SS Recina, was the first to arrive at the last reported position of Sea Dragon, on April 16.
-Later in May, an extensive US Navy search with several ships and scout planes, including USS Astoria, scouring 152000 mi2 over the course of many days, found no trace of the junk or the crew, and the effort was ended.
-Halliburton's mother abandoned hope that he would be found alive by June.
-As with Amelia Earhart, many rumors and reports of Halliburton's fate continued to arise over the years, with fans hoping he might yet turn up alive.
+Later in May, an extensive U.S. Navy search with several ships and scout planes, including USS Astoria, scouring 152000 mi2 over the course of many days, found no trace of the junk or the crew, and the effort was ended.
+By June, Halliburton's mother abandoned hope that he would be found alive.